lukaszlaba/sinope/README.rst

 Description
 -----------

-Sinope is a J-MEPCon dedicated tool that help analyse mech pipe stress reactions and transfer them to Staad model.
+Sinope is a J-ConMP dedicated tool that help analyse mech pipe stress reactions and transfer them to Staad model.
 Sinope make easy to find simplified equivalen pipe reactions.

 How to run it
 -------------